fpc/FPCBuild/install/doc/readme.txt

 Turbo Pascal 7.0 and recent Delphi releases.
 There is also partial support for the Macintosh pascal dialect.

-Free Pascal 2.0.0 is currently available for the following platforms:
+Free Pascal 2.0.2 is currently available for the following platforms:
 - Linux-i386
 - Linux-powerpc
 - Linux-sparc
 - Linux-x86_64 (amd64)
+- Linux-arm (cross compiling environment for Linux-i386)
 - Win32 (Win95/98/Me/XP/2000 and WinNT)
 - OS/2-i386 (OS/2 Warp v3.0, 4.0, WarpServer for e-Business and eComStation)
 - FreeBSD i386